Skip to main content

 Most caption services pipe your audio up to the cloud before running an AI model.
 That's convenient, but if you're working with internal meetings, interviews, or anything sensitive, handing the recording to a third party — encrypted or not — is something you may want to avoid.
 NDA-bound interview audio, conversations in healthcare or legal contexts, unreleased internal discussions — for many of these, "do not leave the device" is a hard requirement.

-VideoBuff's auto-caption feature runs an ONNX Whisper derivative (OpenAI Whisper) inside the browser via the Hugging Face Transformers.js runtime.
+VideoBuff's auto-caption feature runs the ONNX OpenAI Whisper Large v3 Turbo inside the browser via the Hugging Face Transformers.js runtime.
 Audio stays in browser memory and never touches the network (zero uploads, no external API calls, no server logs).
-The first run pulls the model weights (about 600 MB to 1 GB depending on the tier) into the browser cache (Cache API / IndexedDB); after that everything works offline.
+The first run pulls the model weights (~1 GB) into the browser cache (Cache API / IndexedDB); after that everything works offline.
 As long as you keep using VideoBuff regularly the cache is retained — the browser only evicts via LRU under storage pressure or after several months of inactivity.
 WebGPU-capable browsers (Chrome / Edge) use the GPU for fast inference, with WASM as the fallback elsewhere.

 Under the hood the feature runs Whisper's encoder-decoder Transformer in-browser.
 Audio is chunked into 30-second windows with a 5-second overlap on each side so caption timestamps don't drop content at chunk boundaries.